ChronoZaga/Game-Mode/README.md

 -Toggles HDR On (with "win+alt+B" virtual keyboard button presses)

--Launches Nvidia Control Panel (for any driver/setting tweaks)

--Launches the Nvidia App (for any driver/setting tweaks)

--Launches any program user listed in the INI file
+-Launches any program listed in the INI file

 -Plays a sound to verify speakers/headphones are working
 ___________________________________________________________________________________________________________________